NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 * Shading:Zone:Detailed

 EnergyPlus creates “bi-directional” shades from each shading surface entered.
 This means that the shade you input will cast a shadow no matter which side of the shade the sun is on.
-For example, a vertical fin will cast a shadow whether the sun is on the left side or right side of the fin.[[1]](#_ftn1)
+For example, a vertical fin will cast a shadow whether the sun is on the left side or right side of the fin.
+Prior to V1.0.2, a shading surface cast a shadow only in the hemisphere toward which the surface faced.
+This hemisphere is the one pointed to by the shading surface’s outward normal vector, which is the cross product V23 x V21, where V23 is the vector from vertex 2 to vertex 3 of the shading surface and V21 is the vector from vertex 2 to vertex 1.
+Beginning with V1.0.2, the shades in EnergyPlus are “bi-directional” so that they can cast shadows in both hemispheres depending on the time-varying position of the sun relative to the shading surface.

 It is important to note that EnergyPlus will automatically account for “self-shading” effects—such as in L-shaped buildings—in which some of the building’s wall and roof surfaces shade other parts of the building, especially windows.
 This means that you only need to describe shading elements that aren’t building heat-transfer surfaces.

 Shading surfaces can also **reflect** solar radiation onto the building.
 This feature is simulated if you choose FullExteriorWithReflections or FullInteriorAndExteriorWithReflections in the Building object (ref: Building - Field: Solar Distribution).
 In this case, you may specify the reflectance properties of a shading surface with the ShadingProperty:Reflectance object.
 Note: If no ShadingProperty:Reflectance object is defined, then the shading surface reflectance values are assumed to be 0.2 and the fraction of shading surface that is glazed is assumed to be 0.0.

 Shading surfaces also automatically shade diffuse solar radiation (and long-wave radiation) from the sky.
-And they will automically shade diffuse solar radiation from the ground if Solar Distribution Field = FullExteriorWithReflections or FullInteriorAndExteriorWithReflections in the Building  object.[[2]](#_ftn2) Otherwise, shading surfaces will not shade diffuse radiation from the ground unless you enter a reduced value for View Factor to Ground for those building surfaces that are shaded (ref: BuildingSurface:Detailed - Field: View Factor to Ground and FenestrationSurface:Detailed - Field: View Factor to Ground).
+And they will automically shade diffuse solar radiation from the ground if Solar Distribution Field = FullExteriorWithReflections or FullInteriorAndExteriorWithReflections in the Building  object.
+(If the reflections option for Solar Distribution is used, the program also takes into account the reduction of solar radiation reflected from the ground due to shading of the ground by shading surfaces and by the building itself.)
+Otherwise, shading surfaces will not shade diffuse radiation from the ground unless you enter a reduced value for View Factor to Ground for those building surfaces that are shaded (ref: BuildingSurface:Detailed - Field: View Factor to Ground and FenestrationSurface:Detailed - Field: View Factor to Ground).

 ### Detached Shading Surfaces